jhu-data-services/intro-to-data-visualization-in-python/README.md

 We will be using the following packages:

-`matplolib`: Primary visualization library in Python.
+`matplotlib`: Primary visualization library in Python.
 Install using `pip install matplotlib`.

 `seaborn`: Statistical data visualization in Python.
 Install using `pip install seaborn`.